ACT I: THE FIRE WITHIN

 Sara knew all too well what that meant.

 When the dragons were at the peak of their power, a goddess of desire appeared and watched the civil war between the dragons escalate.
 The goddess Tyr granted the dragons wishes and, in turn, fought each other over her power.

 When the world was at the brink of destruction, a warrior stepped forward.
 The warrior battled Tyr alongside seven companions and locked her away using six keys.
 Each one crafted of the elements by the Gods themselves.

 Those Goddess Keys were scattered throughout the world and hidden away.

-The dragons who decided it best to not use, rather than abuse, the wishes granted by the goddess Tyr promised to watch over the ones who did not comply.
+The dragons decided it was better to not use the wishes granted by the goddess, rather than to let their power be abused.
+Another goddess, Deis, had promised to watch over the ones who did not comply and vowed to imbue her wrath on those who would not.
 The power was balanced and peace reigned again for a time.
 But it would seem that that balance had shifted again.

 "The Goddess Keys?!" she shrieked, unable to contain her fear.

 "You're a pretty good sorcerer, honestly.
 It's a shame your on the wrong side," the commander stated.
 He inched his way towards Sara, his sword held high again.